wxsd-sales/wx1-instant-connect-lab/05-backend.md

    You will see all the records that have been created.

-3. For this lab, you need to update the first record with the WhatsApp mobile number you will use later, here's an example:
+3. For this lab, you need to update the first record with the WhatsApp mobile number, we will use later, here's an example:

 ```js
    {